totalhack/zillion-web/README.md

 `Zillion Web` is a monorepo frontend UI and backend API with a main objective of demonstrating and testing some use cases for [Zillion](https://github.com/totalhack/zillion).
-The project was initially created using [this](https://github.com/tiangolo/full-stack-fastapi-postgresql) project generator.
-It retains the same general structure and approaches taken there, so reviewing those docs and the docs at [dockerswarm.rocks](https://dockerswarm.rocks/) will be helpful if you are looking to develop or deploy this on your own.
-Some library versions, stylistic choices, and architectural pieces have been changed or removed.
+The project was initially created using [this](https://github.com/tiangolo/full-stack-fastapi-postgresql) project generator but has drifted a bit in terms of docker setup, library versions, and stylistic choices.
+It retains the same general code structure so reviewing those docs and the docs at [dockerswarm.rocks](https://dockerswarm.rocks/) will be helpful if you are looking to develop or deploy this on your own.

 Some general things to know:

+* This includes the `zillion[nlp]` extension to support experimental text-to-report functionality.
+As such you will need NLP config settings to run.
+See the
+`Zillion` docs for more details, set up a custom zillion config with your OpenAI settings, or look at the docker files to see what environment vars you can set.
 * The frontend is currently Vue 2.6+ with Vuetify 2.3+.
 It utilizes `vue-property-decorator` and `vue-class-component`.
 * [Billboard JS](https://github.com/naver/billboard.js/) is used for charting.
-* There is not much in terms of automated testing, but it is expected to work well on Chrome and Firefox desktop.
+* There is not much in terms of automated testing, but it is expected to work well on recent Chrome and Firefox desktop versions.
 YMMV elsewhere.
 * The backend is a [FastAPI](https://fastapi.tiangolo.com/) python server.
 You can run this separately if you are just looking for a web API to access a `Zillion` backend.

 <a name="demo"></a>

 **Demo**
 ----------------

-A demo with two example warehouses is available [here](https://zillionweb.totalhack.org).
-You can login with `demouser@example.com` / `demopass` to poke around.
-The warehouse data is not kept up to date.
+There is currently no hosted demo but the default settings will bring up a warehouse with data from the [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank).

 <a name="installation"></a>

 **Installation**
 ----------------

-Clone this repo.
-Generally speaking you should follow the docs for the base [project generator](https://github.com/tiangolo/full-stack-fastapi-postgresql).
+Install docker, clone this repo, and bring it up with Docker Compose.
+Generally speaking you should reference the docs for the base [project generator](https://github.com/tiangolo/full-stack-fastapi-postgresql).
 You will need to change variables in the `.env` file at the project root, including adding the ones commented out or setting them otherwise in your environment before starting the project locally with `docker-compose up`.

-I've also added a "light" version of the deployment that may be more flexibly integrated with existing infrastructures.
-It leaves out some of the extras from the dockerswarm.rocks approach.
-See docker-compose.light.yml.
-This would be useful if, for example, you had an existing load balancer / proxy and database in the cloud that you wanted to use.
+I've also added an "extdb" version of the docker deployment that may be more flexibly integrated with existing databases.
+This would be useful if you had an existing load balancer and database in the cloud that you wanted to use.

 <a name="how-to-contribute"></a>